nathany/looper/README.md

 ## Autotest

-The convention in [Go][] is to use a *sidecar* test file in the same folder.
+The convention in [Go][] is to use a *counterpart* test file in the same folder.
 When G.A.T. detects a change to your production code or the test itself, it will run that test.

-You can trigger the full test suite by hitting enter.

 Go files can be suffixed with an OS and/or architecture (eg.  `file_unix.go`).
 In this case, G.A.T. will look for both `file_unix_test.go` and `file_test.go`.